Dharmin028/Data_Pirates/README.md

 # Data_Pirates
-Vowel and constant counter in file
+Vowel and consonant counter in file